Register for the 2019 Mid-Year Conference

 The conference will take place at the Greenville Woodworker’s Guild, the largest all volunteer operated non-profit woodworking facility in the United States!

-Complete information will be in the next issue of Pins & Tales which is scheduled to be sent the beginning of April.
-All the information, including registration forms and hotel room blocks, will be on the SAPFM website by mid-April.
+All the information, including registration forms and hotel room blocks, will be on the SAPFM website by Friday, April 12.

 This year’s program features: